 Project: Into the New World: Diaspora in Australian and Scottish Writing

 - Theme: Health

 Project: To be announced

 - Scholarship Award: Students undertaking a collaborative PhD under the alliance are offered a seamless international experience as well as a fully funded scholarship with living stipend.
 You will spend time at each institution and will be supervised by both Aberdeen and Curtin research staff.

 Living stipends will be awarded to the successful applicants.
 The living stipend is paid by the home institution when the student is studying at the home institution, and then by the host when the student is offshore at the host institution.
 The stipend rates are payable at the rate for each country.
 Curtin University will pay it’s stipend at the Australian Government RTP scholarship base rate of AU$27, 596.00 (2019) per annum.
 The University of Aberdeen will pay the UK Research and Innovation National Minimum Doctoral Stipend for 2018/19 of £14,777 per annum.

-- Nationality: award is available for New Zealand Citizen, Permanent Humanitarian Visa, International students, Australian Citizen and Australian Permanent Resident.
+- Nationality: Scholarship is available for New Zealand Citizen, Permanent Humanitarian Visa, International students, Australian Citizen and Australian Permanent Resident.

-- Number of Scholarships: Five opportunities are available.
+- Number of Scholarships: Five scholarships are available.